ove/ove-install/README.md

 ## Developing/Building a single setup file

+Windows:

+The setup procedure expects that you run `pip` and `pyinstaller` in `Command Prompt`.
+Therefore, when you install Python, please make sure to select [the `Add Python VERSION to PATH` option](https://docs.python.org/3/using/windows.html#installation-steps).
+If you have already installed Python, please make sure that your `%PATH%` environment variable includes `Python` and `Python\Scripts` in it.

 - Create a virtual environment with virtualenv
 - Install the dependencies (requirements.txt) by running:

+Linux/Mac/Windows:

 ```bash
 pip install -r requirements.txt